Irresistible All-Purpose Onion Gochujang (고추장) Sauce Recipe

 The most crucial cooking point for this sauce is the process of stir-frying the onions.

-Make sure to preheat the pan, add cooking oil, and quickly stir-fry the onions over high heat for about 3 minutes.
+It's essential to preheat the pan, add cooking oil, and quickly stir-fry the onions over high heat for about 3 minutes.

 The second point is when simmering the sauce.